GAURAVSri123/DSE-Dataprivacy-Praticals/Practical6.md

 ### 3. Third-Party Service Providers

-LeetCode uses external companies for activities such as maintenance, database management, web analytics, and service improvement.
+HackerRank uses external companies for activities such as maintenance, database management, web analytics, and service improvement.
 This means personal information may be processed by third-party providers.

 ### 4. International Data Transfer